Prolitec/cognitive-toolkit-docs/articles/Speech/GetStarted/GetStartedREST.md

 ---
 title: Using REST API for speech recognition  | Microsoft Docs
-description: Using REST to access Microsoft Speech API in Microsoft Cognitive Services to convert spoken audio to text.
+description: Using REST to access Speech API in Microsoft Cognitive Services to convert spoken audio to text.
 services: cognitive-services
 author: zhouwang
 manager: wolfma